quantidexyz/levr-sdk/docs/server-api/queries/static-project.md

 })

 if (!staticProject) {
-  console.log('Project not found or not registered') return
+  console.log('Token not found or invalid address') return
+}

+if (!staticProject.isRegistered) {
+  console.log('Token detected but not registered yet') console.log('Token admin:', staticProject.token.admin)
+  return
 }